 Breastfeeding Can Be Difficult

-C-Section definitely makes breastfeeding more difficult.
-Women often find that their milk comes in a little later due to the stress of the surgery and perhaps because of not having that skin to skin contact right after birth.
+C-sections definitely make breastfeeding more difficult.
+Women often find that their milk comes in a little later due to the stress of the surgery and perhaps because of not having that skin-to-skin contact right after birth.

 But there are ways around these problems.
 Getting the right breastfeeding position is key as well to avoid pain.